HCL-TECH-SOFTWARE/digital-experience/docs/manage_content/wcm_authoring/presentation_designer/usage/intuitive_design_feature_updates.md

 ### How to use

-1. Select a grid element.
+1. Open a presentation template in Presentation Designer.
-2. Open the style panel and locate responsive grid controls.
+2. In the sidebar, under **Static Elements**, drag and drop the **Grid** element onto the canvas.
+3. Click the grid and open the style panel.
+4. Add rows and columns to the grid (for example, 6 rows and 6 columns), then set the height to 600px for easier visualization.
+5. In Desktop view, the area layout is based on the rows and columns you define.
+This layout is used as the baseline for other device views.
-3. Switch to the target device view (for example Tablet or Mobile).
+6. Switch to the target device view (for example, Tablet).
-4. Set responsive rows, columns, and flow behavior.
-5. Save and verify rendering in each device view.
+7. In that device view, use **Area layout** to override rows and columns without affecting Desktop.
+The area layout is computed automatically based on your device-specific row and column settings.
+8. Optionally, enable **Auto-flow** and set it to **row** or **column** so grid items are placed automatically for the selected device view.

 ### Notes

 - Desktop structural grid sizing remains managed separately from responsive overrides.
-- Validate responsive behavior after save and reload.
+- Validate responsive behavior after saving and reloading.

 ## Troubleshooting